orsonteodoro/muslx32/README.md

 phpmyadmin | Shows database tables and rows mariadb | Tested with phpmyadmin nginx | Shows "it works!" gentoo-sources or any linux kernel | It may require you to manually patch it to use the BFD linker.
-See https://github.com/orsonteodoro/muslx32/issues/3. grub2-install | Works as amd64 or as x86 ABI, but it doesn't work natively in x32.
+See https://github.com/orsonteodoro/muslx32/issues/3.
+Also see the muslx32toolkit at the bottom of the page which has scripts to build the kernel.
+There may seem to be a problem with maybe initramfs compression for lzma so try bzip2. grub2-install | Works as amd64 or as x86 ABI, but it doesn't work natively in x32.
 By default, the profile will use the x86 ABI. coreutils | Works as amd64 ABI or x86 ABI.
 It was buggy on x32 ABI so it was banned.
 Preference for x86 ABI was chosen.